-My research interests include satire; the history of translation in the eighteenth century; British and Caribbean literature in the long eighteenth century in English and Latin; issues relating to the reception of classical literature and to Latin, race and gender; and the history of cultural relations between China and the West, especially in the period from the eighteenth century to the present, and with a focus on Western representations of China.
+My research interests include: British and Caribbean literature in the long eighteenth century in English and Latin; the history of translation in the eighteenth century; Orientalism (very broadly defined, to include the history of scholarship as well as orientalist fantasy); issues relating to the reception of classical literature and to Latin, race and gender.
 I am particularly interested in eighteenth-century Latin verse and its rôle as cultural capital, and in the history of translation into Latin verse as a means of introducing European readers to non-European literatures.

 Teaching and supervision

 I have taught on the MA in Translation and Transcultural Studies, and for the undergraduate modules on the Epic Tradition and Modes of Reading, as well as supervising PhD students.
 I have developed new undergraduate modules on the Classical Tradition and English Translations, and on early Caribbean literature.
 I have also developed modules for the MA in Translation and Transcultural Studies, including one on Chinese Poetry and the Western Reader.

 I am interested in considering research proposals in eighteenth century British literature (in both English and Latin), in Caribbean literature (particularly in the period before c.
 1900), on Classical Receptions, and on topics relating to literary representations and/or translation issues in the history of cultural relations between China and the West.

 - Satire (Abingdon: Routledge, 2017) [New Critical Idiom series]

 - Oxford Companion to Black British History (Oxford: Oxford University Press, 2007) [joint editor with David Dabydeen and Cecily Jones]

 - A-Z of Barbados Heritage (Oxford: Macmillan Caribbean, 2003) [with Sean Carrington, Henry Fraser and Addinton Forde]